adlrwbr/CS3110-Final/INSTALL.md

-2. Install the OCaml graphics library on your machine by using the tutorial listed below, which a copied portion from the tutorial "Installing OCaml Graphics" under the GitHub respository "OCaml Graphics Demo" by the "Yale-NUS College module on Data Structures and Algorithms."
+2. Install the OCaml graphics library on your machine by using the tutorial listed below, which a copied portion from the tutorial "Installing OCaml Graphics" under the GitHub respository "OCaml Graphics Demo" by the Yale-NUS College module on Data Structures and Algorithms.
 Link: https://github.com/ysc2229/ocaml-graphics-demo.

 ## Installing OCaml Graphics